 “Once I went out with him, the younger men didn’t quite do it,” Barbara, 86, told FoxNews.com.
 “He arrived at the door with flowers and tickets to the Light Opera.
 I thought he was a keeper at the time.”

 Barbara and Ellsworth raised their five children on a 40-acre apple orchard in Oak Glen, Calif., about 22 miles from Loma Linda University.
-In tasking their children help maintain the orchard— tending to the irrigation and sorting the crops for merchants— Barbara and Ellsworth, both of whom grew up on farms, hoped to teach them the importance of hard work and self-sufficiency.
+In tasking their children with helping maintain the orchard— tending to the irrigation and sorting the crops for merchants— Barbara and Ellsworth, both of whom grew up on farms, hoped to teach them the importance of hard work and self-sufficiency.

 Today, two of their children are attorneys, two are doctors and one works for the American Red Cross.